UK, US and Germany condemns Israel for moving to legalise settlement outposts

 The move to legalise nine settlement outposts and build an additional 10,000 homes in existing settlements was condemned by UK, France, Germany among others.

-A Jewish settler walks past Israeli settlement construction sites around Givat Zeev and Ramat Givat Zeev in the Israeli-occupied West Bank, near Jerusalem June 30, 2020.
+A settler walks past Israeli settlement construction sites around Givat Zeev and Ramat Givat Zeev in the Israeli-occupied West Bank, near Jerusalem June 30, 2020.
 REUTERS/Ammar Awad TPX IMAGES OF THE DAY

-A Jewish settler walks past Israeli settlement construction sites around Givat Zeev and Ramat Givat Zeev in the Israeli-occupied West Bank, near Jerusalem June 30, 2020.
+A settler walks past Israeli settlement construction sites around Givat Zeev and Ramat Givat Zeev in the Israeli-occupied West Bank, near Jerusalem June 30, 2020.
 REUTERS/Ammar Awad TPX IMAGES OF THE DAY

 Israel has been widely condemned for announcing it would take steps toward legalising nine further illegal settlement outposts in the West Bank and build 10,000 new homes in existing settlements.